 unusual or severe itching, redness, burning, dryness, or irritation of treated skin; or

 mild burning, itching, or redness.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-It is not likely that other drugs you take orally or inject will have an effect on Penlac nail lacquer, but many drugs can interact with each other.
+It is not likely that other drugs you take orally or inject will have an effect on topically applied ciclopirox.
+But many drugs can interact with each other.
 Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.